IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 #### Step 2: Log in with the test user: alice, password: alice

+---

 > Congratulations, you have successfully completed this optional hands-on lab tasks for `uthentication and Authorization with Keycloak and Quarkus` section of the workshop.
-Congratulations :star:
+Awesome :star: